benedwards44/packagebuilder/README.md

     5.2 to deploy>git push heroku master

 ###Errors
-If the deployment fail you will need to complete the following steps from your Heroku Account
+If the deployment fails you will need to complete the following steps from your Heroku Account
 8) Config Vars:{ProjectName} >Settings> Config Vars> add the following Vars DISABLE_COLLECTSTATIC = 1
    SALESFORCE_API_VERSION = Your ORG API VERSION